cfsengineering/CEASIOMpy/ceasiompy/PyTornado/README.md

 * The flow field is incompressible (Ma < 0.5), inviscid and irrotational.

 * The lifting surfaces are thin.
-The influence of thickness on aerodynamic forces are neglected.
+The influence of the thickness on aerodynamic forces are neglected.
 * The angle of attack and the angle of sideslip are both small (small angle approximation)

-:warning: No fuselage is modeled by `PyTornado` so the drag coefficient is not correct, generally underestimated.
+:warning: No fuselage is modelled by `PyTornado` so the drag coefficient is not correct, generally underestimated.

 ## More information